 Bangkok Suburban Housing

-The suburbs are linked to the central business district by scenic elevated expressways about 20 meters (60 feet) above the ground.
+The suburbs are linked to the central business district by scenic elevated expressways about 20 meters (60 feet) above the ground, and major suburban areas are also linked by skytrain.
 Out in the suburbs, traffic is much better, and you will find the usual shopping conveniences in most places.
-The only difference is that the population density of foreigners is much lower.
+The main difference is that the population density of foreigners is much lower.

 You can get a large house with a yard at a much lower price than near the city center, and a quiet, spacious neighborhood that the kids can ride a bike around in.

-ThailandGuru / kkBkk.com have split the suburbs into 5 regions as shown on the map at the bottom of this page, and discussed in detail on separate pages of their own:
+ThailandGuru / kkBkk.com have split the suburbs of highest interest to expats into 5 regions as shown on the map at the bottom of this page, and discussed in detail on separate pages of their own:

 - Bang Na / Samut Prakarn / Sri Nakharin / Bang Plee - a southeastern suburb located along the East Ring Road south of the Suvarnabhumi airport, with a typical home-to-CBD commute of 30 minutes